Will Virginia cover the spread vs. West Virginia? Betting Trends, Record ATS

 - Virginia won all seven games it played as a moneyline favorite with odds of -550 or shorter last year.

-- Based on this contest's moneyline, the Cavaliers have an implied win probability of 84.6%.
+- The implied moneyline probability in this matchup gives the Cavaliers an 84.6% chance to win.

-- West Virginia won 17 games against the spread last year, while failing to cover 15 times.
+- West Virginia put together a 17-15-0 record against the spread last year.

 - The Mountaineers were not a bigger underdog last season than the +400 moneyline set for this game.